ConEmu/ConEmu.github.io/en/CygwinMsys.md

 ‘Easy’ implementation of ANSI support.
 All ANSI codes are processed inside the emulator.
 No need to translate them to and from Windows console subsystem.

-Almost unlimited backscroll buffer.
+Almost unlimited backscroll buffer (depends on implementation).

-#### Cons  {#Cons}
+#### TTY Cons  {#tty_cons}

 User can't run here large amount of programs designed for Windows console.
 For example, Powershell and Far Manager can't be started at all.
 **Official** Vim is not working. cmd.exe can do something here, but command history (Up arrow) is not working.
 And so on...

+In other words, if your console application was not linked with `cygwin1.dll` or `msys-2.0.dll` there are chances it's not working properly in TTY terminal.

 ### Windows console API style   {#Windows_console_API_style}

 These emulators always have hidden standard Windows console window.
-Say, they are wrappers around Windows API.
-That means all programs designed for Windows console sybsystem must be working perfectly.
+Say, they are wrappers around Windows console API.
+That means all programs designed for Windows console sybsystem are expected to work properly.
-Of course, using these emulators, users will get bonuses like easy resizing and handy copy/pasting.
+Using these emulators, users will get bonuses like easy resizing, convenient copy/pasting, hyperlinks processing, etc.

+#### ConAPI Pros  {#conapi_pros}

+Programs running in classic consoles have access to full set of Windows classic console API.
+That's why applications utilizing this set of API work way better compared with cygwin terminals.

+#### ConAPI Pros  {#conapi_cons}

 On the other hand, programs designed for ‘POSIX layer’ may fails here or there...
+For example, there were a lot of complains about ssh-ing to remove machines from the classic consoles.

 ## Complains  {#Complains}